SamueleSoraggi/HMMploidy/README.md

 ### Input

-* `Input`: name of a text file containing the prefix of each `.mpileup.gz` file (that is, the name of each file excluding the `.mpileup.gz` extension)
+* `Input`: name of a text file containing the prefix of each `.mpileup.gz` file (that is, the name of each file including the `.mpileup.gz` extension)

 ### Options